TomR21/TES-Analysis-Program/README.md

 ## Calculating Parameters
 There are 2 ways of obtaining certain values.
 Firstly, the easiest way, is to use `IV_object.calc_all()`.
 This option calculates all values in the right order.
 Secondly, the functions can be called separately from each other.
 Do note that some functions require certain values that might not be present in the dataset, which are calculated somewhere else.

+## Multi-Set Graphs
+The `IV_series` class also has several methods to plot calculated information from multiple datasets together.
+This is usually done by looping over all the datasets in either `data_double` or `data_single`, calculating all parameters and then plotting certain parameters from these calculated values for each dataset.